 The District reserves any portion of fund balances which is not available for appropriation or which is legally segregated for a specific future use.
 A designation of fund balance represents a self-imposed limitation on the use of available expendable resources by the Board of Education.
-The designation for textbooks represents monies set a side by the Board of Education for future textbook purchases.
-The amount set a side by the Board of Education for budget stabilization is reported as a designation of fund balance in the general fund.
+The designation for textbooks represents money set aside by the Board of Education for future textbooks purchases.
+The amount set a side by the Board for budget stabilization is reported as a designation of fund balance in the general fund.
 Unreserved and undesignated fund balance indicates that portion of fund balance which is available for appropriation in future periods.
 Fund balance reserves have been established for encumbrances, bus purchases, and capital improvements.